-Unfortunately people are unaware, lazy or never think identity theft is going to happen to them.
+Unfortunately, people are unaware, lazy, or never think identity theft is going to happen to them.
 Good people never think of illegal actives because they would not do it but that naivety is dangerous.
 Some people are lazy and don’t go through the extra steps to make sure any documents they no longer need are shredded.
 They just put them in a wastebasket.
-Others think identity theft happens to other people not them.
-Combat all of this by not giving your staff a choice and have a “Shred All Policy” this way there is no question you securely destroy all papers being thrown away.
+Others think identity theft happens to other people, not them.
+Combat all of this by not giving your staff a choice and having a “Shred All Policy” this way there is no question you securely destroy all papers being thrown away.

 Garbage Can Be an Identity Thief’s Treasure

 You may think that the likelihood of anyone locating your confidential papers in the trash is not high and you would be wrong.
-Never under estimate what these identity thieves are capable of.
+Never underestimate what these identity thieves are capable of.
 The smallest amount of information can be used by these creative criminals.
 They can empty bank accounts or max out credit cards or worse yet open new credit accounts under your name.
-Some of these thieves sell your company information to competitors.
-At the end of the day if someone is carelessly with documents and make the mistake by considering them trash, rather than securely shredding them, you could be setting yourself up for consequences that could take years to correct or worse yet put you out of business.
+Some of these thieves sell your company’s information to competitors.
+At the end of the day, if someone is careless with documents and makes the mistake by considering their trash, rather than securely shredding them, you could be setting yourself up for consequences that could take years to correct or worse yet put you out of business.